-Azonitriles are organic compounds with a central N2 linking group.
-These compounds are incredibly useful as a free radical source for polymerization initiation.
-Because N₂ is so stable on its own there is a thermodynamic force driving to release the nitrogen gas and two free radicals from the azonitrile compound.
+Azonitrile initiators are organic compounds with a central N2 linking group, as shown in the chemical decomposition scheme below.
+These compounds are incredibly useful as a free radical source for polymerization initiation because it is thermodynamically favorable for the compound to drive the release of N2 molecules as nitrogen gas.
+This reaction also forms two radicals from the azonitrile compound.

 Benefits of Using an Azonitrile Initiator

 Besides azonitrile compounds, organic peroxides are commonly used initiators for radical initiation because they are relatively inexpensive.
 As a result, however, they force disadvantages in terms of polymer quality, workplace safety, and simplicity of use.
 Therefore, many vinyl polymer manufacturers invest in azonitrile initiators to gain better polymer yields, spend less on hazard response and mitigation programs, and increase their manufacturing efficiency.
 Details pertaining to how azonitrile initiators specifically provide these benefits in comparison to organic peroxides are explored below.